SabrinaKeil/MDN_Inversion/README.md

 Some more details are given in the corresponding jupyter notebooks.

+## Updates
+The original version (in folder Inversion_DC) after Keil and Wassermann (2023) only includes the inversion of Love and Rayleigh dispersion curves.
+The extended version (in folder Inversion_DC_HV) adds H/V curves to the inversion, which increases the accuracy of the predicted velocity models.

+The H/V curves also need to be provided between 1-20 Hz.
+A tutorial for the usage of the models is given in ./Inversion_DC_HV/Prediction-DC_HV.ipynb

+Further updates are planned in the future.

 ## References
 Earp, S., Curtis, A., Zhang, X., & Hansteen, F. (2020).
 Probabilistic neural network tomography across Grane field (North Sea) from surface wave dispersion data.
 Geophysical Journal International, 223(3), 1741-1757.